 - And there's an unconfirmed but lovely little theory that it also stands for Fe (iron), Li (lithium) and Na (sodium) - blood, meth and tears.
 Lots of blood was shed, the blue meth production was stopped for good, and lots of tears were shed during the episode and Walt's death.
 It's also a pun for the phrase, "blood, sweat, and tears", used when describing how much hard work was put into something, as in, lots of blood, sweat, and tears were shed to make it happen.
 In this case, Walt's blue meth business.

-- Dramatic Irony: Thanks to the White family not wanting any of Walt's drug money, he decides to coerce the Schwarzes into setting up a trust fund Flynn will recieve on his 18th birthday with the remaining cash he has to make it look like the money came from a philanthropist couple's act of charity.
+- Thanks to the White family not wanting any of Walt's drug money, he decides to coerce the Schwarzes into setting up a trust fund Flynn will receive on his 18th birthday with the remaining cash he has to make it look like the money came from a philanthropist couple's act of charity.
 Then during Walt's final meeting with Skyler, he claims he spent the rest of his money getting back to Albuquerque.
-This means that the White Family will believe that Walt's actions were All for Nothing, even though the audience and Walt know that their financial future will be secured in a year and a half.
+This means that the White Family will believe that Walt's actions were All for Nothing, even though the audience and Walt know that their financial future will be secured in less than a year.

-- Earn Your Happy Ending: The White family financial future is secured, Jack, Lydia, and Todd got their thoroughly deserved punishments, and the lottery ticket gives Marie and Skyler a chance to give Hank a proper funeral and keep Skyler out of prison.
+- Earn Your Happy Ending: The White family's financial future is secured, Jack, Lydia, and Todd got their thoroughly deserved punishments, Jesse escapes the drug compound, and the lottery ticket gives Marie and Skyler a chance to give Hank a proper funeral and keep Skyler out of prison.
 Walt dies, yes, but 1) he definitely had it coming, and 2) as Jesse's conversation with him makes clear, Walt welcomed it.

 - Ending Theme: Badfinger's "Baby Blue" plays in the final scene as Walt dies from his injuries.